Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 This list is for better understanding the similarities, differences, and distribution of a broad range of tarantulas.
 It is by no means complete in terms of information provided.

-The main aim is to foster ecological awareness via exploring systematic relationships with an arthropod that happens to be popular as a pet.
-The primary arrangement is a focus on subfamilial and generic arrangements.
-Bear in mind, the taxonomy of Theraphosidae is a complicated (and opinionated) thing; new species are discovered regularly, different relationships among tarantulas are studied, and the simple fact that there are so many variables known and waiting to be known about these silent arthropods renders any attempt at a static compendium futile.
-Only one thing is an absolute as of this date concerning theraphosids: the words always, all, and never seldom apply.
+The main aim is to foster ecological awareness via exploring systematic relationships.
+Bear in mind, the taxonomy of Theraphosidae can become a complicated thing as new species are discovered, different relationships among tarantulas are studied, and the simple fact that there are so many variations known and waiting to be known.
+Only one thing is an absolute as of this date concerning theraphosids: the words always, all, and never seldom apply!
 In consideration of such, my approach will be casual; likewise, some taxonomic perspectives may not be present here (e.g., works published in non-peer-reviewed journals, etc. will be taken with the proverbial grain of salt and feature an asterisk, if listed at all).

-With concern toward theraphosid species commonly kept as pets, the species in green are often easily kept by people who have some common sense, those in yellow could be difficult due to temperament or environmental needs, and those in red could easily pose problems due to unique needs or rarity.
-If the species is in gray or only genus is listed, it's likely uncommon in the US pet trade and/or I don't have first hand husbandry knowledge regarding it.
+With concern toward tarantulas kept as pets, the species in green are often easily kept by people who have some common sense, those in yellow could be difficult due to temperament or housing needs, and those in red could easily pose problems due to unique needs, rarity, or typical temperament.
+If the species is in gray or only genus is listed, it's likely uncommon in the US pet trade and I really don't have a clue about it.

-I certainly did not just wake up one morning and have all this info- it came from helpful sharing from the tarantula and ecological communities (thanks Mikhail Bagaturov, Robert Breene, G.B.
+I certainly did not just wake up one morning and have all this info- it came from helpful sharing from the tarantula-keeping community (thanks Mikhail Bagaturov, Robert Breene, G.B.
 Edwards, Richard Gallon, Martin Huber, Stan Schultz, Rick C. West, and Volker von Wirth!) and I must absolutely cite The World Spider Catalog by Norman I. Platnick as a primary source.

 Acanthopelminae Aviculariinae Eumenophorinae Harpactirinae